 - Pose the following questions to your class:

 - If a person receives a body part, such as a heart, from someone else, do you think the recipient could take on any of the personality or characteristics of the donor?
 (See the case of Ian Gammons https://brucemhood.wordpress.com/2008/09/09/cellular-memories-and-bad-blood/ – note there's an image of an operation on this page.)

 - Do you feel there is any ethical objection to transplanting a collection of body parts, for example, a whole face or an entire body?
 If a person was paralysed from the neck down do you think a complete body transplant would be a good option?

 - If someone has a malfunction in their brain but a healthy body, could a head transplant be a consideration?

 - How long do you think it will be before medical science is able to transplant an entire body or head?
-Do you think funding would be well spent to achieve this?
+Do you think funding would be well-spent to achieve this?

 - Allow students a few minutes to make a few notes alone and have some thinking time before they begin the discussion.
 Then arrange them into small groups to start to express their ideas.
 Finally bring the class together and chair a whole class discussion.
-As the class discuss the teacher listens and take notes as the students speak, picking out errors and writing down phrases that students are lacking to make their points concisely and accurately.
+As the class discusses the teacher listens and take notes as the students speak, picking out errors and writing down phrases that students are lacking to make their points concisely and accurately.